smashedtoatoms/aws-sdk-lisp/README.md

 ## Warning

-This is a fork of [aws-sdk-lisp](https://github.com/pokepay/aws-sdk-lisp).
-I have pulled in the latest aws-sdk specs as of 3.12.2021 and made some other updates.
-I've also changed the build process a bit.
+aws-sdk-cl is a fork of [aws-sdk-lisp](https://github.com/pokepay/aws-sdk-lisp).
+I have pulled in the latest aws-sdk specs as of 4.2.2021 and made some other updates.
+I've also changed the build process a bit (I am using clpm instead of Roswell).
 I don't want to force those changes on others, so I am going to rename this fork and see what direction it goes.

+This is not my full-time job, and so far I only get to use this for fun.
+If you NEED it to do something soon, you will need to roll your sleeves up and get into it.
+Also, until I have the issues for it closed out it is not sufficiently different from the original repo to justify putting in Quicklisp.
+Until that happens, I will make no effort to do so.
+If you want to use this, you'll need to manually pull it in, or if you're using [clpm](https://clpm.dev) you can pull it in via your clpmfile.

 Please see the issues list if you're wondering where the focus is right now.
 I am likely going to make more changes, so consider this Alpha.